kalpit81/WestpacTest/README.md

 # 5. Test Execution commands for the the project as below,
    # To run via IDE terminal use below commands
-         npm run CypressUIRun (To open the testcase in Cypress Test Runner window , check the package.json)
+         npm run CypressUIRun (To open the testcase in Cypress Test Runner window , check the package.json) npm run CypressHeadlessRun (To run the testcases within the terminal without opening the UI and also generates reports , videoes and screenshots)

-   # To run via IDE terminal with Cypress Dashboard intergration use below commands
+   # To run via IDE terminal with Cypress Dashboard intergration use below commands (To view the Cypress dashboard requires signing and registering the orgination and include the key)
-         npm run DashboardChrome (To open the testcase in Cypress Test Runner window , check the package.json)
+         npm run DashboardChrome (To open the testcase in Cypress Test Runner window , check the package.json Open Chrome Browser headed) npm run DashboardFirefoxHeadless (This is headless excution requires Cypress dashboard sigin , videos are generated during headless executions)

 # Test Results
   # Screenshots